 I talk quite a lot about the various health benefits of flaxseed in my DIY flaxseed meal post.
 However, with there being SO many excellent benefits associated with these little seeds – there is even more to say.

-It’s also worth noting that the seeds are high in fiber – including soluble and insoluble fiber, which can help aid digestion and bowel movements, promote weight loss – due to keeping you feeling fuller for longer.
+It’s also worth noting that the seeds are high in fiber.
+They include soluble and insoluble fiber, which can help aid digestion and bowel movements, promote weight loss – due to keeping you feeling fuller for longer.
 Plus, it can also help to regulate blood sugar levels and reduce harmful LDL cholesterol levels.

-There have also been trials carried out that concluded that flaxseeds could help to lower cholesterol levels in the body more so that cholesterol-lowering medicines!
+There have also been trials carried out that concluded that flaxseeds could help to lower cholesterol levels in the body more so than cholesterol-lowering medicines!

 What Is A Flax Egg?

 A flax egg is simply a vegan egg replacement made up of water and ground flaxseed.
-When combined, the two ingredients form a viscous mixture that emulsifies and can bind and react with other baking ingredients in a similar way that egg would.
+When combined, the two ingredients form a viscous mixture.
+It emulsifies and can bind and react with other baking ingredients in a similar way that an egg would.